Scholarships and Grants

 Lowell Students Scholarship

-To apply, register for a course online, pay in full, and send both the Lowell Student Scholarship form and your recent transcript to Attention: Amber Palmer, 51 Brattle Street, Cambridge, MA 02138.
+To apply, register for a course online, pay in full, and send both the Lowell Student Scholarship form and your recent transcript to Attention: Enrollment Services, 51 Brattle Street, Cambridge, MA 02138.
 You will receive a refund if your scholarship is approved.
 See Refunds for more information.

-If you prefer to register with the course registration form, send it along with 50 percent of the course tuition, the $50 nonrefundable registration fee, the Lowell Student Scholarship form, and your recent transcript to Attention: Amber Palmer, 51 Brattle Street, Cambridge, MA 02138.
+If you prefer to register with the course registration form, send it along with 50 percent of the course tuition, the $50 nonrefundable registration fee, the Lowell Student Scholarship form, and your recent transcript to Attention: Enrollment Services, 51 Brattle Street, Cambridge, MA 02138.